Grantors and beneficiaries often want the ability to remove trustees and appoint replacements.

 Making the decision

 Ultimately, grantors will have to decide for themselves whether a provision for the removal of a trustee and the appointment of a new trustee is desirable.
-For inter vivos trusts, the grantor may retain the power to replace and appoint an independent trustee during his or her lifetime.If and when the grantor is no longer in a position to replace the trustees, the question arises whether to include a removal power and the limitations placed on its exercise.
+For inter vivos trusts, the grantor may retain the power to replace and appoint an independent trustee during his or her lifetime.If and when the grantor is no longer in a position to replace the trustees, the question arises whether to include a removal of power and the limitations placed on its exercise.
 Is such a provision really in the best interests of the beneficiaries?
 If so, should a third-party "Protector" be given that power?

-Alternatively, consideration may be given to requiring a spouse and then a majority of the eligible beneficiaries (e.g. the children) to exercise such a power.
+Alternatively, consideration may be given to requiring a spouse and then a majority of the eligible beneficiaries (e.g., the children) to exercise such a power.
 Limitations on the removal power may also include requiring that institutions of a certain size serve as a trustee to ensure there is objectivity, as well as the experience and necessary resources to properly administer the trust.

-If you have any concerns about trust portability, have your Citi Personal Wealth Management Wealth Advisor reach out to one of our Wealth Planning Specialists, who can work with you and your attorney to arrive at an appropriate course of action.
+If you have any concerns about trust portability, have your Citi Personal Wealth Management Wealth Advisor reach out to one of our Specialists, who can work with you and your attorney to arrive at an appropriate course of action.